0rang-3/Swift-Chat/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details

 ## Acknowledgments
 * [Steel City Hacks](https://www.steelcitycodes.org)